Semnodime/distrobox/docs/usage/distrobox-enter.md

 # DESCRIPTION

-distrobox-enter takes care of entering the container with the name specified.
+`distrobox-enter` takes care of entering the specified container.
-Default command executed is your SHELL, but you can specify different shells or entire commands to execute.
+By default, your SHELL command will be run, but you can specify different shells or even entire commands to execute.

-If using it inside a script, an application, or a service, you can specify the --headless mode to disable tty and interactivity.
+For use as part of a script, an application, or a service, the headless mode can be enabled via `--no-tty` to omit instantiation of a tty and disable any interactivity.

 # SYNOPSIS